Certified Natural Gas Providers

 CNGPs must receive a certificate from the Board in order to provide competitive natural gas services to Iowa retail end users.
 Review the list of currently certified providers, previously certified providers, and providers with canceled certificates, which is available for viewing or download.
 The list also includes the rate-regulated natural gas utilities that provide unregulated competitive natural gas services.
 Pursuant to Iowa Code §476.86(2)(a), a certificate is not required when competitive natural gas services are provided by a rate-regulated natural gas utility.

-Applications for certification must include an application fee of $125, made payable to the Iowa Utilities Board, to cover administrative costs.
+Applications for certification must be filed in the electronic filing system (EFS) of the Iowa Utilities Board and include an application fee of $125, made payable to the Iowa Utilities Board, to cover administrative costs.
 During the certification proceeding and after certification, applicants and CNGPs are required to notify the Board of any material change in the representations and commitments required for certification within 14 days of the change.
 Material changes requiring notification include, but are not limited to: CNGP name changes, changes in CNGP business structure, changes in CNGP ownership, and for Vehicle Fuel Providers, the opening of additional fueling stations or the closing of fueling stations.
 Once a CNGP has been granted a certificate to provide natural gas services in Iowa, the CNGP is required to file an annual report by April 1 each year detailing monthly sales volumes and revenues.

 The Board will act on applications within 90 days unless the Board determines that an additional 60 days is necessary.
 Applications will be considered complete and the 90-day period will commence when all required materials have been submitted.
 If the filing is deficient, applicants will be notified and given 30 days to remedy deficiencies.